syrupy-project/syrupy/README.md

 ## Overview

-Syrupy is a [pytest](https://docs.pytest.org/en/latest/) snapshot plugin.
+Syrupy is a zero-dependency [pytest](https://docs.pytest.org/en/latest/) snapshot plugin.
 It enables developers to write tests which assert immutability of computed results.

 ## Motivation